whiteout-io/imap-client/README.md

 * inReplyTo: The Message-ID that this message is a reply to
 * references: The Message-IDs that this message references
 * from, replyTo, to, cc, bcc: The Sender/Receivers
-* modseq: The MODSEQ number of this message
+* modseq: The MODSEQ number of this message (as a string – javascript numbers do not tolerate 64 bit uints)
 * subject: The message's subject
 * sentDate: The date the message was sent
 * unread: The unread flag